Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction: Introduction

-Considering its features, this strategy offers several potential advantages over traditional microwave-based methods, particularly in large-scale systems: (i) Driving the coupler directly, rather than the qubits, can significantly reduce control crosstalk among nearest-neighbor qubits, an essential feature for densely coupled qubit systems. (ii) The parametric drive frequency can be placed far from frequency bands used for other operations, minimizing unwanted transitions and alleviating spectral crowding. (iii) Parametric-activated gates generally pose less stringent requirements on system parameters (e.g., transition frequencies)~\cite{Roth2017,McKay2016}, offering greater resilience to fabrication variations and parameter misalignments.
+Considering its features, this strategy offers several potential advantages over traditional microwave-based methods, particularly in large-scale systems: (i) Driving the coupler directly, rather than the qubits, can potentially reduce control crosstalk and its impact on system performance, an essential feature for densely coupled qubit systems: in a square lattice, see Fig.~\ref{fig1}(a), each qubit can have four nearest neighbors (i.e., four couplers), whereas each coupler has only two nearest neighbors (i.e., two qubits). (ii) The parametric drive frequency can be placed far from frequency bands used for other operations, minimizing unwanted transitions and alleviating spectral crowding. (iii) Parametric-activated gates generally pose less stringent requirements on system parameters (e.g., transition frequencies)~\cite{Roth2017,McKay2016}, offering better resilience to fabrication variations and parameter misalignments.